Augustlsn/Simulation-for-Bachelor-Thesis/README.md

-# Simulation for Bacherlor Thesis
+# Simulation for Bachelor Thesis
 This repository contains the code done for my Bachelor Thesis